kamir/TSCache/README.md

 =======

 TSCache is a temporary time series database.
+TSCache supports time series analysis on measured data and in simulation environments.

-Temporary means here, that data is hold in it as long as we want to work with it on a regular base.
+Temporary means here, that time series data is hold in the TSCache system as long as someone needs it for ad-hoc analysis.
+We use multiple storage levels to provide various access-patterns.

-It is not the goal, to build a long-term storage solution because HDFS and HBase already exist.
-The two systems are used as persistence layer.
-The long term aspects of time series persistence are out of scope.
+TSCache is not a long-term storage solution.
+HDFS and HBase are used to persist and manage time series buckets over the full life cycle of a product or a project whith undefined end.
+The two Hadoop based systems are the ideal long term persistence layer because processing capabilties and in-place processing are available this way.

 We simply start with a tool which allows us to create time series buckets.
 A time series bucket can be a sequence file or evene special kind of a Parquet file (using AVRO serialization).
 The bucket gets filled up with collected data, with simulated time series or finally, with data loaded from operational DBs.